-Suppose you are about to start your Hong Kong e-commerce business by selling Chinese herbs or cosmetics products online, applying for a business license with the Hong Kong’s Department of Health is a must.
+Suppose you are about to start your Hong Kong eCommerce business by selling Chinese herbs or cosmetics products online, applying for a business license with the Hong Kong’s Department of Health is a must.

-2.4.
+3.4.
 Decide on your marketplace

 Choosing and understanding your target marketplace is another important step.

-To operate on a marketplace, it is necessary to send them your business registration number which you have already received after your Hong Kong company setup.
+To operate in a marketplace, it is necessary to send them your business registration number which you have already received after your Hong Kong company setup.

 Note that some significant players like Amazon also restrict the number of countries allowed to sell products on their platform.
 Currently, Amazon accepts 103 countries to register for becoming a seller, including Hong Kong.
 Therefore, having a careful examination of each marketplace to check whether it is the right platform for your Hong Kong business is very essential.

-2.5.
+3.5.
 Arrange bookkeeping and maintain your company

-Unless exempted as regulated in Hong Kong laws, an e-commerce company in Hong Kong, like most companies, must follow annual compliance requirements with competent authorities.
+Unless exempted as regulated in Hong Kong laws, an eCommerce company in Hong Kong, like most companies, must follow annual compliance requirements with competent authorities.
 Particularly, the company needs to: